youssef-imlyhen/LanTrainer/README.md

 <h3 align="center">LanTrainer </h3>

   <p align="center">
     A react app that lets you enjoy learning while watching your favorite movies.
+I recommend reading [this article](https://bit.ly/3csfITu) to know more about the project.
     <br />
     <br />
     <br />